hewison-chris/agora-cl-docs/website/docs/devtools/extending-apis.md

 "example_service.proto",
 ```

 Now it's time to run the script mentioned before.
-Assuming we are in Prysm's top-level directory on a Linux system, we issue the following command:
+Assuming we are in Agora-cl's top-level directory on a Linux system, we issue the following command:

 ```
 ./hack/update-go-pbs.sh